esperhq/esper-api/README.md

       //...and so on
 ]
    ```
-Once this method has been called, the array of light node objects received is stored in the `Esper.availableLights` attribute
+Once this method has been called, the array of light node objects received is stored in the `Esper.availableLights` attribute.

-Each light node object has the following attributes;
+Each light node object has the following attributes:
 ```javascript
 {
     id:1,                   //integer - used to uniquely identify a particular light on the rig